securekey/fabric-next/docs/source/build_network.rst

 -  The instantiation also passes in an argument for the endorsement policy.
 The policy is defined as
-   ``-P "OR    ('Org1MSP.member','Org2MSP.member')"``, meaning that any transaction must be endorsed by a peer tied to Org1 or Org2.
+   ``-P "AND ('Org1MSP.peer','Org2MSP.peer')"``, meaning that any transaction must be endorsed by a peer tied to Org1 and Org2.

 -  A query against the value of "a" is issued to ``peer0.org1.example.com``.
 The chaincode was previously installed on ``peer0.org1.example.com``, so this will start